supernomad/quantum/README.md

 #### Configuration
 `quantum` can be configured in any combination of four ways, cli arguments, environment variables, configuration file entries, and finally falling back to defaults.
 The precedence of which is as follows:

-- Cli arguments override environment variables, configuration file entries, and defaults
+- Cli arguments override their corresponding environment variables, configuration file entries, and defaults
-- Environment variables override configuration file entries and defaults
+- Environment variables override their corresponding configuration file entries and defaults
-- Configuration file entires override defaults
+- Configuration file entries override their corresponding defaults

 Run `quantum --help` for a current list of configuration options or see the [wiki](https://github.com/Supernomad/quantum/wiki).